iclr-blogposts/2025/_posts/2025-04-28-building-blocks-of-differentially-private-training.md

     </div>
 </div>
 <div class="caption">
-Plots to illustrate the gradients norm distribution for training without DP.
+Plots to illustrate the gradient norm distribution for training without DP.
 </div>
 Now let's look at the test loss and accuracy.
 In the no DP setting, it looks like we should not train for more than $3000$ iterations.
 Also, very little progress occurs after $1000$.